gymk/MyNotes/Rust/Structs.md

               - Above code won't compile, we are passing `u8` against `Meters` which are incompatible tupes
               - This newtype pattern prevents bugs caused by accidently using values that are in the wrong units
     - Unit structs
-      - Structs actually don't need to have any fileds
+      - Structs actually don't need to have any fields
       - Structs without fields are called **Unit Structs**
       - Use
         - Eventhough these is no fields, **we can define methods on them**